 Sometimes we break these rules.
 If we’re preparing for a Thanksgiving meal, of course we go back to the store because we forgot some crucial seasoning.
 We also happen to live by a couple smaller ethnic grocery stores that are fantastic for spices or fresh feta, and of course we’ll stop by on a walk with Fluffster.
 The most important tenet is to be mindful of your spending, budget (if applicable), and needs.

 In the past five years, we’ve spent between $180-$430 a month on groceries.
 The difference between $180 and $300 per month is huge. $180/mo is definitely constricting, and you have to be very conscious about spending.
 By contrast, $300/mo feels very similar to $430/mo, with the biggest difference being decreased food waste and less processed food.

 In addition, that $430/mo grocery spend correlated to a similar restaurant spend.
 With a grocery savings of $130 and a restaurant savings of $300 per month, that’s $5,160 per year we’re now not spending, without missing anything.
-That is enough money to have an extravagant international vacation every year, or enough savings by itself to fund half of the median retirement account, assuming 30 years compound interest at 4% (where the compound interest formula is our lazy way of assuming 7% average growth for investments and 3% inflation).
+That is enough money to have an extravagant international vacation every year, or enough savings by itself to fund half of the median retirement account (assuming 30 years compound interest at 4% average real rate of return).